puzzle/bleib/README.md

 * `wait_for_database` - waits until the database is running and the configured user can access it
 * `wait_for_migrations` - performs `wait_for_database`, then waits until all migrations are up

 Bleib knows about the [Apartment gem](https://github.com/influitive/apartment) - if your project includes it, it will also check migrations on tenants.
+Likewise, it knows about the [Wagons gem](https://github.com/puzzle/wagons) and checks for migrations in all known wagons.

 This was built to be used in kubernetes/OpenShift deployments without a zero downtime approach.